redstone-finance/redstone-docs/docs/dapps/non-evm/stellar/rust-tutorial.md

 ### Example storage PriceData

-The following _PriceData_ can be stored for storage-keys representing the feed ids:
+The following `PriceData` struct can be stored for storage keys representing the feed ids:

 ```rust
 #[derive(Debug, Clone)]